The Resource Revolution Trainer

 “The old vision of growth is out.
 No longer can we pursue business models that are linear in nature.
 The move towards a more circular economy has many advantages - for companies as well as for society.
 Economic gains, enhanced security of supply, lower emissions and more jobs.
 Innovation is key - both with regard to more intelligent material flows and new business models.
 I encourage you to embrace this new revolution and make good use of this online training resource.”

 - Anders Wijkman, Senior Advisor to the Stockholm Environment Institute and Board Member, World Resources Forum

 Resource Revolution – Introduction from McKinsey & Company

 In this video McKinsey introduces the historical background of industrial revolutions and the arrival of the Resource Revolution.
 It presents a new revolution in how we conceive products and run our businesses.
 Human ingenuity and innovation takes centre stage.

-- Dr Ligia Noronha, Director, UNEP Economy Division
+- Dr Ligia Noronha, Director, UNEP Division of Technology, Industry and Economics

 Interview with Resource Revolution Authors